zt1106/baodatui3/README.md

 # baodatui3

 > It's just for fun!

 > It's not a toy anymore, it's a real game.

+> Should decide what can't be changed, what is customizable!!!

 System Design
 - better testing (more coverage, playwrite, seed)